ByteWelder/Tactility/Documentation/ideas.md

 # TODOs
+- Release process should bundle all libs and TactilityC headers and generate an SDK project
 - Attach ELF data to wrapper app (as app data) (check that app state is "running"!) so you can run more than 1 external apps at a time.
+  We'll need to keep track of all manifest instances, so that the wrapper can look up the relevant manifest for the relevant callbacks.
 - T-Deck: Clear screen before turning on blacklight
 - Single wire audio
 - Audio recording app